AverageAl/project1/README.md

 Official Product Backlog: https://discord.com/channels/470989974142058508/870676889377845268
 <br />
 <br />
-# Itemized Product Backlog
+# Summarized Itemized Product Backlog

-Your presentation and live demo combo should last for no more than 15 minutes, with each team member showcasing their particular feature set and how it ties into the business needs as a whole.
+Each member will explain how his part fits into the whole business during a 10-15 minute total presentation.

-From Visualforce to Lightning, taking on new iterations of an existing project and migrating from Visualforce pages to an SPA using Lightning Aura components.
+Iterate on existing project, migrate from Visualforce pages to an SPA using Lightning Aura components.

-As a part of this project, you team will collaborate on your groups assigned P1 as the base, and expand upon its behind the scenes features with a customer facing experience cloud site that utilizes an Aura SPA.
+Collaborate on project 1 as the base, expand upon its behind the scenes features with a customer facing experience cloud site that utilizes an Aura SPA.

 Each member of the team will be responsible for at minimum:

 User Story 1: Migrating a Feature from a Visualforce Page that you didn't work on to the Aura Component Model.<br>